dmarius99/ImplementationDiscriminator/README.md

 	    @Named(value = "integerMathOperations")
     	private MathOperations mathOperations;

-The above interface will be intercepted and will apply the @Discriminator on multiple implementations.
+The above interface will be intercepted and will apply the @Discriminated on multiple implementations.